 The term “no other reasonable use” in this criterion should be evaluated in light of the definition provided in MICC 19.16.010 and the context of other alternative uses that would provide for use of the subject property and would result in less impact to the critical areas subject to the reasonable use exception review.
 In this case, the applicant has erred in comparing the proposed use to the “highest and best use” that might be conceived on the subject site (i.e. the ability to subdivide the property and build two single family homes with a maximum allowed lot coverage).
 Consequently the applicant’s analysis of alternative reasonable uses in addressing this criteria is flawed and incomplete.

 The City does not concur that Title 19 MICC allows the construction of two single family homes on the subject site.
-It is possible that the subject site could be divided through a short subdivision, however the applicant has provided no basis for concluding that a short subdivision of two lots could be approved.
+It is possible that the subject site could be divided through a short subdivision, however the applicant has not applied for a short subdivision nor provided a basis for concluding that a short subdivision of two lots could be approved.
 Further, a brief review of the applicable regulations indicates that there may be little or no potential for subdivision.

 The applicant has failed to articulate why other identified uses on the subject site that may be less impactful to the wetland and watercourse area are infeasible.
 For example, permitted uses include “private recreational areas” and “public park”, which could conceivably be designed to minimize impacts to wetland and watercourse areas.

-In fact, the property is currently improved with an existing private sewer, and existing driveway to access an adjoining property, and a public trail.
+In fact, the property is currently improved with an existing private sewer, an existing driveway to access an adjoining property, and a public trail.
 The public trail was acquired for “…valuable consideration, the receipt of which is hereby acknowledged…” and along with the other uses present on the site represent some reasonable use of the property.

 The City concludes that the applicant has not demonstrated that no other reasonable use of the property has less impact on critical areas.
 Several alternative uses identified by the applicant may result in less impact on the critical areas; the applicant has failed to provide a basis for the assertion that these uses are infeasible.